mgreenegit/Git2Get/README.md

 # ModuleDev
 This repo serves to **demonstrate** collaborative development of PowerShell DSC modules, and automated "build" through [MyGet](http://MyGet.org).
 Build in this case refers to extracting each DSC module from a Git repo (doesn't have to be GitHub) and automating test, packaging, and publishing to a source compatible with [PowerShellGet](https://technet.microsoft.com/en-us/library/dn835097(v=wps.640).aspx).
 The modules in this repo are functional but do not provide any real configuration management.
 Their sole purpose is to validate a scenario.

+***
+Adding this script to an existing set of tools helps enable processes for DSC authoring and release.

-**Continuous Integration** - Multiple contributors to the repo merging their changes to the mainline as often as is needed.
+**Continuous Integration** - Multiple contributors to the repo merging their changes to the mainline often.
 Small improvements, low risk.
+A script does not enable this.
+This repo is just part of a toolset to demonstrate support for process.

-**Continuous Delivery** - This is a work in progress.
-Right now the project only automates build.
+**Continuous Delivery** - Right now the project only automates build.
 At minimum the project would also need to include automating test of each module using [Pester](https://github.com/pester/Pester) or something like [Test-xDscResource](https://gallery.technet.microsoft.com/scriptcenter/xDscResourceDesigne-Module-22eddb29).
-Additional work could include test scripts to automate module changes using VM's in Azure after commit but before push.
+Additional work could include test scripts to automate module changes using VM's in Azure before a Push.
+Support for test automation is in the issue list.

+Module enhancements that would contribute to easily working in this toolset:
+* Include unit test scripts in each module folder
+* Author module documentation in markdown

-## Build Script ##
+## Build Script
 [The unique value in this repo is the Build.ps1 file.](./Build.ps1)

 This script is intended to be executed inside the MyGet build environment and handles three tasks: